Salma-Zag/portfolio/hacks/calculator-lesson.md

            nextReady = false;
        }
 ```

-<br>Make sure it’s still there, this prevents a second decimal point.
+Make sure it’s still there, this prevents a second decimal point.

 <br>